ThibautBremand/Coursera_Capstone/REPORT_Coursera_Capstone.md

 Let's say we want to open an irish pub.
 We are going to use the **cluster 4** in order to find the best neighbourhood for this will.
 In order to analyse the competition for each neighbourhood, we are going to retrieve the list of existing venues of the type **pub**, in the neighbourhoods categorised as **cluster 4**.
 For this task, we use **FoursquareAPI**.

-We can then build a dataframe as such (top 5 rows) :
+We build a dataframe as such (top 5 rows which represent 5 venues with the Pub category) :

 | CDN | Area Latitude | Area Longitude | Venue                    | Venue Latitude | Venue Longitude | Venue Category |
 |-----|---------------|----------------|--------------------------|----------------|-----------------|----------------|